Sphynx Cat Care & Health

 Vet bed, snuggle blankets, fleece, covered cat beds, igloos, caves, snuggle sacks.
 The pet care market is flooded with them.
 Your Sphynx will love them all so go for it - I know I do!

-The bedding that you choose should be washable and should be laundered regularly.
-You'll notice in use it will acquire a dull brown stain.
-This is their skin oils transferring to the fabric.
+Bedding should be washable & laundered regularly.
+You'll notice it will soon acquire a dull brown stain if it’s favoured by your Sphynx as their skin oils transfer onto the fabric.

-Your Sphynx cat is a heat seeker and so needs the extra warmth as without the fur that other felines have a declining temperature will not be tolerated.
-He/she will probably like to be under the covers at night and may even decide to use you as a heat source in the same way he/she did the mother and his/her siblings.
+Your Sphynx cat is a heat seeker & so needs the extra warmth that other felines have.
+A declining temperature will not be well tolerated.
+He/she will probably like to be under the covers at night & they may even decide to use you as a heat source in the same way he/she did the mother & his/her siblings.

-If you choose to provide your pet with an electric pet heat mat (see products page) you must ensure that your kitten/cat can get off and move away from it to regulate their temperature.
+If you choose to provide your pet with an electric pet heat mat (see products page) you must ensure that it has at least two covers to protect their skin & that your kitten/cat can get off & move away from it to regulate their temperature if they become too warm.

-Clothes are an option if you like that sort of thing for your pet and are certainly a good idea of your home tends to be colder or draughty.
-Our favourites have been purchased on Etsy.
+Clothing is an option if you like that sort of thing for your pet & certainly are a good idea if your home tends to be colder or draughty.
+Our favourite clothing has been self-knitted or purchased on Etsy.
 See Product Recommendations page

 Scratching Posts

 Provide scratch posts or scratch mats in several areas of your home.
-Keep an eye on where your cat likes to scratch and if this turns out not to be something you like scratched (furniture for example) then provide an additional scratch mat or carpeting right in that area which will help to deter them from using your precious furniture, walls or carpeting.
+Keep an eye on where your cat likes to scratch & if this turns out not to be something you would like scratched (furniture for example) then provide an additional scratch mat or carpeting right in that area which will help to deter them from using your precious furniture, walls or carpeting.
+There are also several products available designed specifically to protect furniture from the assault of cat claws.

-Scratching is vital to your cat as it helps to keep their claws healthy, removing damaged areas and making sure they are sharpened and ready for the hunt.
+Scratching is vital to your cat helping to keep their claws healthy, removing damaged areas & making sure they are sharpened ready for the hunt.
 It also provides essential exercise for them.
-As they scratch scent glands on the paw is transferred and deposited onto the scratched area.
-This scent marking serves as a signpost marking their territory out to them as well as to other cats.
+As they scratch, scent glands on their paws deposit pheromones onto the scratched area.
+Scent marking serves as a signpost to mark their territory to them & other cats.

 Toys

-Plenty of these will be used by a Sphynx cat who is curious, agile and playful.
-Don't go overboard right away though.
-For now, your kitten will be more than happy with the cardboard from an empty loo roll or a screwed up piece of paper.
+Plenty of these will be used by a Sphynx cat who is curious, agile & playful.
+My advice is not to go overboard right away though.
+Kittens will be more than happy with the cardboard from an empty loo roll or a screwed up piece of paper.

-Watch your kitten/cat and see if she/he is a Pouncer, a Chaser, a Hunter or a Climber and then cater to its favoured activities for the most fun.
+As your cat plays see if they prefer to be a Pouncer, a Chaser, a Hunter or a Climber & then cater to its favoured activities when buying for the most fun.

-Just as with bedding there are loads of toys designed for your cat and its kingdom.
+Just as with bedding, there are loads of toys designed for your cat & its kingdom.

-If you have lots of toys, put some away and use just a few at a time, then rotate them to keep your cat interested in them.
-Spraying with a catnip will also help to refresh their interest as most cats go nuts for it.
+If you have lots of toys, try putting some away using just a few at a time, then rotate them as this will help to keep your cat interested in using them.
+Spraying toys with a catnip or valerian also helps to refresh their interest as most cats go nuts for these chemical compounds.

 ___________________________